GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 <img src="images/13-configmap-endpoint-svcreg-coredns.png" >

-#### 5. View the service mcm-svc-registry-dns
+#### 5. Viewing Service mcm-svc-registry-dns

-Run the below command to see that.
+Run the below command to see service.

 ```
 oc describe svc mcm-svc-registry-dns -n multicluster-endpoint
 ```

 The output could be like this.
-Here the endpoints for the mentiond service would be empty.
+Here the **endpoints for the mentiond service would be empty**.
+This is a probelm in OCP 4.3 version of MCM.
+This should be solved and next step does that.

 <img src="images/14-dns-without-endpoints.png" >

 #### 6. Create workaround service

-1. Run the below command to create a workaround service that will create with appropriate endpoints.
+1. Run the below command to create a workaround service that will get created with appropriate endpoints.

 ```
 oc apply -f /files/svc.yaml